EricHsia7/bus/README.md

 - **Data Usage**: See the transferred data quantity.
 - **Storage**: See the drive space used by Bus on your device.

+### Notification

+- **Schedule Notifications**: You can set up notifications to remind you about bus arrivals based on their estimated times.
+- **Backend Requirements**: When you close Bus, operating systems typically restrict its access to system resources.
+This makes it difficult to handle notifications using frontend technologies alone.
+To use the notification feature, you'll need to set up backend infrastructure—though you can use free services like Cloudflare Worker for this purpose.
+- **Bus Notification Worker**: You can set up a worker using [@EricHsia7/bus-notification-worker](https://github.com/EricHsia7/bus-notification-worker).

 ## Privacy

 Your privacy and security are our top priorities.
-Your all data are stored locally, only used for improving your using experience, and not for advertising.
+Your all data are stored locally except for notification features[^1].
+The data is only used for improving your using experience, and not for advertising.
 You can see them in [./src/data](./src/data/).

+[^1]: There's an exception that your data may be sent to and stored on providers you choose, if you're using the notification features.

 ## Concepts